Heat Pump vs Gas Boiler: Which Should You Choose?

 10-year total (estimated) ~£15,000 ~£18,500 – £19,500

-For homeowners whose boilers are already 8–12 years old, planning a proactive switch now — when grants are available and installers are competitive — makes sound financial sense.
+For homeowners whose boilers are already 8–12 years old, planning a proactive switch now, while grants are at their current level and installers are competitive, still makes sound financial sense.
+You're not being forced, but the incentives favour acting sooner rather than later.

 When a Gas Boiler Still Makes Sense